minvws/nl-rdo-dusi-portal/README.md

 # 1. Copy the .env.example to .env and start the application
 ./init.sh

+# 2. Cache forms (re-run this command if you re-seed the form-web database)
+vendor/bin/sail artisan cache:all

-# 2. Connect to portal
+# 3. Connect to portal
 By default the portal is accessible at http://localhost:8000
 ```